Conflict of Interest form

 We suggest that authors consider screening their work with plagiarism software before submission to avoid unintentional mistakes.

-The author(s) hereby permanently assign all material and intellectual rights in the above article to the journal of English Language Pedagogy and Practice and make no claims to it (it is to be noted that any author may copy and submit his/her article citation).
+The author(s) permanently assign all material and intellectual rights in the article to the journal of English Language Pedagogy and Practice and make no claims to it (it is to be noted that any author may copy and submit his/her article citation).